ProphecyMadeEasyWeb/prophecymadeeasyweb.github.io/index.md

 # You CAN understand Revelation!

-Would god ask us to study a book and even promise to give us a special blessing for doing so, if we were not able to understand it?
+Would God ask us to study a book and even promise to give us a special blessing for doing so, if we were not able to understand it?

 Of course not.

-Many think they are just not knowledgeable enough to wade through a large book on Revelation.
-The good news is that you can understand Revelation.
+Many think they are just not knowledgeable enough to wade through a large book on Revelation, but the good news is that you can understand Revelation.

 That is why this site is called P.M.E.
 International – Prophecy Made Easy.